Take A Virtual Tour of Ursuline!

 Ursuline's unique modular schedule instills valuable time-management skills as students make choices throughout their day as to how to use their free time.
 The six-day rotation cycle keeps things interesting with classes at different times each day.
 Often there will even be a different mixture of students in class from day to day, allowing students to get to know all of their classmates more quickly and keeping class discussions and group dynamics fresh.
 Because of the unique grid structure, many students are able to "double up" on a subject area that they love.

 Supporting her along the way

-Our guidance program is a point of pride at Ursuline.
-Not only do students engage one-on-one with our experienced guidance counselors, but all students also take guidance classes once every six days.
-Each year's guidance class has a curriculum specifically designed for that developmental stage - from how to form healthy friendships to how to find the perfect college.
+Our counseling program is a point of pride at Ursuline.
+Not only do students engage one-on-one with our experienced counselors, but all students also take counseling classes once every six days.
+Each year's counseling class has a curriculum specifically designed for that developmental stage - from how to form healthy friendships to how to find the perfect college.

 There's more to an education than academics.

 Ursuline's rich extra-curricular offerings and student life allows each student to find and develop her passion, whether that is on the stage, on the field, or through students clubs and community service.

 Over the past four years, an average of 94% of students from each graduating class were offered college merit scholarships averaging more than $170,000 per student.